FaridSafi/react-native-google-places-autocomplete/README.md

 Customizable Google Places autocomplete component for iOS and Android React-Native apps

 ### Changelog
+- 1.3.5 : Fixed bug where input was being cleared.
 - 1.3.4 : Fixed bug where loading was breaking the component.
 - 1.3.3 : Fixed `key prop` warning  and added loading indicator.
 - 1.3.2 : Added small feature which makes the request on `componentDidMount()` when you